kevinramage/mockDesigner/doc/commandLine.md

 `npm run start -- --input tests/*.yml --output mySuperProject` The default value of this attribute is the generated directory

+# Certificate
+You can define the certificate name to use to secure the communication with the following command:
+`npm run start -- --input mocks/code/examples/authentication.yml --port 7002 --output generated --certificate cert.pem --key key.pem`

+# Key
+You can define the certificate key to use to secure the communication with the following command:
+`npm run start -- --input mocks/code/examples/authentication.yml --port 7002 --output generated --certificate cert.pem --key key.pem`

 ## Next features

 [ ] - Add the possibility to disable redis